First Impressions – Are You Safe?

 What are Your Expectations?

 Assertive yet courteous.
 Will check and verify, no exceptions.
 Will enforce rules/regulations, no exemptions.
-Will refuse entry.
+And, Will refuse entry.
 Will report any anomalies to local law enforcement.
 Will act in case of emergency.
-Will keep us safe.
+Moreover, Will keep us safe.

 Security Guards – Appreciated